 What this means to you…

-At the beginning of EACH athletic season, all participating athletes and parents must read the Concussion ABC's for Parents/Athletes and sign the Parent & Athlete Concussion Agreement form.
+All participating athletes and parents must read the Concussion ABC's for Parents/Athletes and sign the Parent & Athlete Concussion Agreement form.
 No person may participate in a youth athletic activity unless the person returns the agreement signed by the person and, if he or she is under the age of 19, by his or her parent or guardian.

 Concussion ABC's for Parents